sinclab/sinclab.github.io/apply/challenge.md

 ## **Part 2: Data Manipulation**
 **3. Compute Mean Power**
-   - Write a function `compute_mean_power(df)` that filters the data to only include timepoints 30-70 and returns a new dataframe with the mean `power` for each `subj_id` for this time range.
+   - Write a function `compute_mean_power(df)` that filters the data to only include timepoints 30-70 (using your function from earlier) and returns a new dataframe with the mean `power` for each `subj_id` for this time range.

 **4. Standardize Power Values**
-   - Write a function `zscore_power(df)` that adds a new column called `zpower` and standardizes the `power` column over time for each subject by subtracting subjects' mean and dividing by their standard deviation.
+   - Write a function `zscore_power(df)` that adds a new column to the dataframe called `zpower` and standardizes the `power` column over time for each subject by subtracting subjects' mean and dividing by their standard deviation.

 **5. Apply a Custom Function to Scale Data**
-   - Write a function `zscore_power(df)` that applies a lambda function that scales `power` values by the maximum value in the sample.
+   - Write a function `scale_power(df)` that applies a lambda function that scales `power` values by the maximum value in the sample.
 The new column should be called `scaled_power` and should be added to the dataframe.

 ## **Part 3: Data Analysis and Visualization**
 **6. Detect Dyads with High Variability in Power**